wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-manage-storage-accounts.md

  ![Configure page](./media/storsimple-manage-storage-accounts/HCS_ConfigureService.png)

 Storage accounts contain the credentials that the device uses to access your storage account with your cloud service provider.
-For Microsoft Azure storage accounts, these are credentials such as the account name and the primary access key.
+For <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure storage accounts, these are credentials such as the account name and the primary access key.

 On the **Configure** page, all storage accounts that are created for the billing subscription are displayed in a tabular format containing the following information:

-- **Name** – The unique name assigned to the account when it was created.
+- **Name** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The unique name assigned to the account when it was created.
-- **SSL enabled** – Whether the SSL is enabled and device-to-cloud communication is over the secure channel.
+- **SSL enabled** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> Whether the SSL is enabled and device-to-cloud communication is over the secure channel.
-- **Used by** – The number of volumes using the storage account.
+- **Used by** <!-- deleted by customization - --><!-- keep by customization: begin --> – <!-- keep by customization: end --> The number of volumes using the storage account.

 The most common tasks related to storage accounts that can be performed on the **Configure** page are: